 Garden Plots at McVean

-Not ready to be a farmer, but looking for access to garden plots to grow food for yourself?
-McVean Farm also has garden plots that community members can rent.
-Plots are 1000 square feet in area, more than enough to grow all of the food needed for you, your family and friends!
+Ever wanted to grow your own organic vegetables?
+Interested in becoming a small-scale organic farmer, but not sure how to start?
+McVean Farm has garden plots that community members can rent.
+Plots are 900-1000 square feet in area, enough to grow most of the vegetables for a family!
 For an annual fee, you get a tilled plot that is ready to be worked and access to water.

 Heritage at McVean